XClouded/wi14/2/README.txt

 	Our implementation gets very chatty in phase 3 of the protocol, since each Acceptor will send ACCEPTED messages to *all* of the nodes for *every* ACCEPT request it receives beyond n/2 (where n is the number of paxos nodes).

 Outstanding issues:
 	Node recovery is not implemented, nor is any form of paxos membership building/alteration.
+We did not handle deadlocks in the server side.
+For example, if client A holds lock X, client B holds lock Y, if A acquire Y and B acquire X, then deadlock will occur, and clients will be permanently blocked.
 Failure of the node which has received a request before the accept requests have been sent out can cause the client to block permanently.

 Run instructions: